-Derby allows you to configure a database for encryption when you create it.
-To do so, you specify dataEncryption=true on the connection URL.
+You configure a Derby database for encryption when you create the database by specifying the dataEncryption=true attribute on the connection URL.

 The Java Runtime Environment (JRE) determines the default encryption provider, as follows:

 - For J2SE/J2EE 1.4 or higher, the JRE's provider is the default. - For an IBM Corp J2SE/J2EE 1.3 JRE, the default provider is com.ibm.crypto.provider. - For a Sun Microsystem J2SE/J2EE 1.3 JRE, the default provider is com.sun.crypto.provider.SunJCE. - For any other J2SE/J2EE 1.3 JRE, a provider must be specified.